refinedev/refine/documentation/blog/2022-12-23-dynamic-hook-form.md

-Alternatively, we can use a MUI bin icon instead of a button.
+Alternatively, we can use a Material UI bin icon instead of a button.
 This will give the form a better aesthetical feel.

-To do this, import the `DeleteIcon` icon component from MUI like so:
+To do this, import the `DeleteIcon` icon component from Material UI like so:

 ```tsx title="src/pages/UserCreate.tsx"
 import DeleteIcon from "@mui/icons-material/Delete";